MechMicroMan/Sample_geometry/README.md

 - Lyre
 - SSJ

-**Confirm which sample geometry is suitable with the person running you experiment before you mnanufacture samples as each geomtery has limitations!**
+**Confirm which sample geometry is suitable with the person running you experiment before you manufacture samples as each geomtery has limitations!!**